 As it gave me a black screen at the very first run, I had to start learning about jumper settings and the board in general

-Below, you can see a block diagram of particular parts location to give you an idea of what is where.
+Below, you can see a block diagram of particular parts’ locations to give you an idea of what is where.

-The above documents gave me the general idea of how things should work.
-The very first thing that I did was the removal of all added mods.
-I’ve then tried to run the A1K but still no luck – black screen.
+The above documents gave me a general idea of how things should work.
+The very first thing that I did was remove all added mods.
+I then tried to run the A1K but still no luck – black screen.
 MrTrinsic then pointed me to jumper L35 which could cause such behavior if set incorrectly and bingo!
 It worked!

 Since Phoenix has slots for more than one ROM chip, it is possible to install three KickStarts – 1.3. and 3.1 and third as a custom option.
 That was already done, along with a switch hack.